samueliu/samueliu.github.io/_pages/cool-flowerpot.md

 (IMAGE HERE)

 This is not a very advanced project.
-I just wanted to show off a flowerpot I 3D printed for my girlfriend.
-It has our initials in a very subtle way, and is very cute.
+I just wanted to show off a flowerpot I 3D printed for my girlfriend with our initials hidden in the design.
+I own a 3D printer and